apeissigma/apeissigma.github.io/README.md

                 </section>
                 <section>
                     <h2><a href="https://github.com/apeissigma/PrepBuddyWPF">Prep Buddy WPF</a></h2>
-                    <p class="indent">A port of the console-line Prep Buddy project into WPF.
+                    <p class="indent">A port of the command-line Prep Buddy project into WPF.
 Utilizes saving and loading external data, allowing users to save plans in a text file that can be retrieved or overridden later.</p>
                         <img src="img/prepbuddywpf.png" class="indent">
                 </section>
             </main>